Jonah: The Rebellious Evangelist

 Jonah went down to Joppa, a seaport in Israel, and embarked on a ship to Tarshish.
-Twice in verse two God emphasized that Jonah thought he could run from the presence of the LORD.
+Twice in verse three God emphasized that Jonah thought he could run from the presence of the LORD.
 If you learn nothing else from the story of Jonah, learn how stupid it is to run from God’s presence, because God is everywhere.

-The LORD will take all appropriate steps to conform you to his calling (verse 4).
+The LORD will take all appropriate steps to conform you to His calling (verse 4).
 The LORD sent a violent wind on the sea and the ship began to break up in the great storm.
 When the storms rise in your life, and you are wondering why things are going so badly, ask yourself about your relationship with Jesus Christ.
 Are you trying to run from Him regarding His call in your life?
 If so, you can expect a very negative weather forecast in your future.

 Your rebellion will not only cause you trouble, but it may also imperil the people around you (verse 5).
 Jonah had to learn a very important lesson in the middle of that storm.
 You may think you can hide from God, and it will be no big deal.
 But God will always be very concerned about every disobedient sheep from His fold.
-If you are truly in Christ, and forgiven, then you can count upon a loving heavenly father tracking you down and sending storms to change your course.
+If you are truly in Christ, and forgiven, then you can count upon a loving heavenly Father tracking you down and sending storms to change your course.
 In this case, everyone on that ship with Jonah knew they were in mortal jeopardy.
 They began crying out to their gods, and they threw valuable cargo overboard to lighten the load.
 Jonah, however, went below and fell sound asleep.

 Count upon God to send all kinds of people to you to end your rebellion (verse 6).
 Almost ironically God sent a pagan captain to rouse Jonah and command him to pray.
 The last thing Jonah wanted to do was to pray to the God he was fleeing.
 The captain knew that only God could save the boat.
 You may recall that the disciples of Jesus awakened Jesus in the middle of a storm and told Him they were perishing and He did not even care.
-Jesus rose and stilled the wind and waves (Matthew 8:18-28, page 1533).
+Jesus rose and stilled the wind and waves (Matthew 8:18-28).
 In this case, we have no record that Jonah ever lifted his voice in prayer on that ship.

 Count upon God to make your rebellion known to everyone (verse 7).
 God stirred the shipmates of Jonah to draw lots to find out why the great storm had come upon them.
 When they cast lots, the lot fell to Jonah.
-Remember Proverbs 16:33, page 1025: “The lot is cast into the lap, but its every decision is from the LORD.”
+Remember Proverbs 16:33: “The lot is cast into the lap, but its every decision is from the LORD.”
 No surprise there!
 Jonah knew exactly what the problem was: his rebellion.
 He flatly denied the call of God and he persisted in the hardness of his heart.
 But God was not through with Jonah.

 Count upon the people around asking you very hard questions (verse 8).
-Have you ever noticed how disobedient children do not like to answer questions and often will do their best to change the subject or blame someone else.
+Have you ever noticed how disobedient children do not like to answer questions and often will do their best to change the subject or blame someone else?
 Well, Jonah heard many questions from his shipmates in the middle of that storm.
 They asked: “On whose account has this calamity struck us?
 What is your occupation?
 Where do you come from?
 What is your country?
 From what people are you?”
 Jonah knew these men meant business and he would have to answer.